| The Scott Township Farm

 Central Square), on Green Tree Road, near its intersection with

 Cochran Road, (in between Mt.
 Lebanon and Carnegie).
+The bricks

 of the house were said to have been made from the earth right